TUITION & FEES

 Except for what is listed below, we have no extra fees for books, other supplies, and class activities, including science demos.
 Some events or expenses are optional – pizza for students on Fridays and field trips with significant travel expenses.
-Note also that student supervision in advance of the school day (7:30-8:30 AM) and after the school day (3:35-5:30 PM for early K/kindergarten students, 4:10-5:30 PM for older students) is free of charge.
+Note also that we may be able once again to offer student arrivals at 7:30 AM and pick-up up to 5:30 PM; this depends on the state of the COVID-19 pandemic.
+This time is free of charge.
 It is a valued convenience for working parents, and a great time for students to play and socialize.

 Admissions application fee